This essentially should incorporate current as well potential businesses. The analysis should address the following two issues:

 - The entire portfolio should be in cash balance i.e. the need to balance between the cash generated and cash used.

 Market Attractiveness – Business Strength Matrix.
-Also known the following names:
+Also known by the following names:

 - General Electric Matrix